roidrage/paperplanes/_posts/2009-09-25-how_not_to_design_an_api.md

 ---
-layout: single
+layout: post
-topics: api development bestpractices
+tags: api development bestpractices
 title: How Not To Design An API
 ---
 I've had the dubious pleasure of working with a certain library.
 It's a layer to talk to most of the Amazon Web Services APIs.
 While working with web services usually is a particular awful experience, this library doesn't make much of an effort to hide their awkwardness, in fact, in some ways it even makes it worse.
 It's pretty old news that I enjoy bitching about code I don't like, but I also like to keep it positive in at least thinking about how it could be improved.